Do you ever get to that point where you hit a brick wall with your blog?

 Now I can guarantee that all of you have at least one book in your life that you read over and over.
 Whether that book is an old childhood favorite, or a profound classic – the point is you have it and read it for a reason – because it inspires you!

-Go grab that book when you’re struggling to articulate your thoughts.
+Go grab the book when you’re struggling to articulate your thoughts.
 Read the words the author crafted and intertwined into a story.
 Feel how it flows, experience reading it out loud with the words rolling off your tongue.

 Then write.
 Pure, simple writing for the joy of it, for the feeling of it.
 Not only will this help get you into the zone, when you’re enjoying what you write, your personality shines through in your words.